thobonensta/thobonensta.github.io/_pages/publications.md

 <h3>Work in progress</h3>
 <li><font color="#003300"><i>A wavelet-frames based split-step method to model the tropospheric long-range propagation.</i></font>
+<br> submitted to IEEE Transactions on Antennas and Propagation, May 2025.
 </li>

 <li><font color="#003300"><i>A discrete dual finite volume method for the stationary advection-diffusion-reaction equation.</i></font>